Pakke.dks Chat Solution

 “When we start up a new collaboration with a customer, one of our first tasks is to get a handle on the data.
 Our task is to analyse and structure existing data collected from email chat support and match it against the FAQ.
 But in the case of Ulrik and his Pakke.dk team, they had already been keeping track of their data.
-Therefore, in regards to pakke.dk, our role was more about supporting the actual implementation and advising on the use of our chatbot SaaS chat solution,” says Farnaz Aref, Chief Conversational Design Officer, BotXO.
+Therefore, in regards to pakke.dk, our role was more about supporting the actual implementation and advising on the use of our chatbot SaaS chat solution,” says Farnaz Aref, former Chief Conversational Design Officer, BotXO.

 Implementation of structural dialogues

 The configuration of chatbots has much in common with configuring marketing automation